womogenes/musicgen-interp/site/src/writeup.md

 Steering evaluation relies on automatic detection rather than human listening studies.
 The 23% flip rate measures changes in `librosa` output; human perception may differ.
 Formal studies with musically trained participants would strengthen claims about perceptual impact.

-The steering direction is entangled with correlated attributes—we cannot cleanly isolate mode from timbre, dynamics, or harmonic complexity.
+The steering direction is entangled with correlated attributes.
+We cannot cleanly isolate mode from timbre, dynamics, or harmonic complexity.
 This entanglement may be intrinsic to how music works, but limits control precision.

 Finally, we study only two models.
-Additional architectures would strengthen generalization claims.
+Additional architectures would strengthen our claims.

 ## Future Work

 Human-annotated labels for a subset of clips would establish cleaner ground truth and sharper accuracy estimates.
 Formal listening studies could quantify perceptual steering impact.

 Scaling SAE training to 10,000+ diverse clips spanning multiple instruments and genres may enable feature discovery.
-Alternatively, architectures designed for small-data regimes—gated SAEs, β-VAEs—may work with current data.
+Alternatively, architectures designed for small-data regimes—such as gated SAEs, $\beta$-VAEs—may work with current data.

 Per-token or per-frame probing could reveal temporal dynamics: when is key established, how is it maintained?
 Attention analysis might identify heads specializing in tonal processing.